meiramia/mabukasis/README.md

 ### 🔹 **NICE Ltd** (2021–Present)
 **Group Lead – CXone Cloud Solution**
-- Leading multiple cross-continent scrum teams in the development of hybrid recording solutions on the CXone platform.
+- Leading multiple cross-continent scrum teams in the development of Hybrid=Recording solutions on the CXone platform.
 - Responsible for full solution lifecycle –
   - from legacy migration to production rollouts.
   - migrating  calls recorded on external sources into CXone in near relatime